 Jia Jia began slowing down a year ago.
 This past winter in Palm Springs he could barely walk so I bought a wagon and wheeled him around and let him out to walk a bit and do his business.
 Other than that his spirit was good (my husband used to say he was the happiest dog he’s ever met) and his health was pretty good considering his age.

 Then 10 days before he passed a more startling change occurred and he just wasn’t the same.
 He was walking in circles and couldn’t hold himself up properly.
 It was heartbreaking to watch.
 I waited a bit to see if there’d be a change.
 He improved slightly but not significantly enough.
 His quality of life had diminished and for the first time he seemed tired and sad.
-I had to make one of the most difficult decisions of my life, and at a time of Covid-19 no less, when our vet and all other animal hospitals were asking for doggy curb-side drop off where no one else could be in attendance at the time of euthanization, They did not want to come to the home either.
-No way was I going to drop him off and not be in attendance.
+I had to make one of the most difficult decisions of my life, and at a time of Covid-19 no less, when our vet and all other animal hospitals were asking for doggy curb-side drop off where no one else could be in attendance at the time of euthanization.
+Nor did they want to come to your home.
+No way was I going to drop him off and not be there for him.

 After some searching and a recommendation from Granville Island Animal Hospital, I was super lucky to find Dr. Jeffrey Berkshire (liftingstars.ca – link at very bottom).
 We set the appointment for the following week giving some time for the possibility of improvement.